tupl-tufts/rdl/README.md

 Note that for `getbyte`, we could leave off the `nil`, but we include it to match the current documentation of this method.

-### Intersection Types ###
+### Intersection Types

 Sometimes Ruby methods return different types depending on the types of their arguments.
-(In Java this would be called an *overloaded* method.)
+(In Java these would be called *overloaded* methods.)
 In RDL, such methods are assigned a set of type signatures:

 ```
 type String, :[], '(Fixnum) -> String or nil'